 Who doesn’t want to hit the road in the direction of cream teas, pasties and some of the most beautiful beaches the country has to offer?

-But if everyone is headed that way, where can you go to avoid the crowds?
+So where can you go to avoid the crowds?
 Here are some of the county’s lesser known hotspots…

 1. Gwennap Pit

 Looking like an eerie alien landing site from the air, Gwennap Pit is actually an amphitheatre near Redruth made famous by the founder of Methodism, John Wesley.